-Ramos & Fortier Ltd. is a Canadian company focused on men's apparel based in Vancouver, BC.
-One of the company's goals is to support sustainability and advance discoveries in textile and apparel-related material technology.
-With the average Canadian throwing 15 lbs of textile waste annually and Americans throwing about 68 lbs1, "fast fashion" is a problem we cannot ignore.
-Fashion is now the second most polluting industry, second only to oil and gas2, adding millions of tons of wastes into our landfills annually.
-We need to look at ourselves, our behaviour, and come up with a viable solution - soon.
+Ramos & Fortier Ltd. is a Canadian company focused on testing and developing smart textiles.
+One of the company's goals is to support textile sustainability and advance research in textile engineering.
+With the 85% of textile waste ending up in landills in Canada1, "fast fashion" is an issue we can no longer ignore.
+Fashion is now the second most polluting industry2, second only to oil and gas, adding millions of tons of wastes into our landfills annually.
+We need to reflect on our consumption behaviour, and reassess the materials we use.

 The company is currently in collaboration with the Faculty of Textile Engineering of the Technical University of Liberec of the Czech Republic to develop an training centre in Vancouver, BC.
 This educational centre aims to offer short courses on Textile Engineering, Woven, Non-woven and Nanomaterials.
 (Contact us at email@example.com for more information or possible partnership with your university.)